How Many People Work Doubles? A Look at the World’s Most Exhausted Workforce

 Why So Many People Work Multiple Jobs

-Rent, groceries, gas, health insurance.
-It adds up…fast.
-And for many people, one paycheck doesn’t cover the basics, let alone dreams.
+The math doesn’t math is my obvious number one to hit you with.
+Rent, groceries, gas, health insurance, mortgage, phone bills, the list goes on and on, and it adds up…fast.
+And for many people, one paycheck doesn’t cover the basics, let alone dreams or those vacations we deserve.

-Uber, Instacart, Fiverr, DoorDash.
+Gig economy life is another you might think of things like Uber, Instacart, Fiverr, or DoorDash.
 These platforms offer flexibility, but at the cost of stability.
 Many workers supplement their main income with late-night side gigs.

-Some of us work doubles because the second job is the dream: the art, the writing, the building.
-The thing we’re hoping will one day set us free.
+Dream chasing is one that hits me right in the feels.
+Some of us work doubles because the second job is the dream: the art, the writing, the building, the thing we’re hoping will one day set us free, but in the meantime, doesn’t cover those pesky bills I mentioned earlier.

+Caregiving and the B word (bills, not that other one) is another reason for the double life.
 Others work two jobs because they’re supporting parents, kids, or extended family.
-Love is expensive.
-So is being the responsible one.
+Love is expensive, so is being the responsible one.

 What It Does to the Body

-You know this already.
-I do too.
-But here’s what the science says:
+You know this already, I do too, but here’s what the science says for shits and gigs.

-Sleep Deprivation: Chronic fatigue impairs memory, immune function, and mood.
+Sleep deprivation happens often as a side effect of working a double and chronic fatigue impairs memory, immune function, and mood.

-Muscle and Joint Pain: Long hours on your feet (or stuck at a desk) create tension, inflammation, and long-term wear.
+Muscle and joint pain from long hours on your feet (or stuck at a desk) create tension, inflammation, and long-term wear on your body.

-Stress Hormones: Cortisol levels stay elevated, contributing to weight gain, anxiety, and even cardiovascular disease.
+Stress hormones like cortisol levels stay elevated, contributing to weight gain, anxiety, and even cardiovascular disease.

 And yet, we show up.
-Again.
-And again.
+Again, and again, again, and again.

 What It Does to the Mind

-If you’ve just worked a double and your muscles are screaming, this is the thing I swear by:
+If you’ve just worked a double and your muscles are screaming, try my little hacks for a little more self care.

 Pure Epsom Salt Soaking Solution – Lavender Scent

 Add two cups to a hot bath.
-Let the magnesium soothe your bones.
-Let the lavender hold your nervous system.
-You deserve more, but this is a start.
+Let the magnesium soothe your bones, the lavender hold your nervous system.
+You deserve more than a hot bath (I’m thinking Hawaii hot tub for at least four hours), but this is a start.

 I also use this deep tissue massager for my feet and knees after.